PCP Defense

 If a PCP case is a misdemeanor, the maximum prison sentence is 16 months.
 But, as indicated above, a felony charge together with enhancements can increase that sentence dramatically to 10 years or more.
 Defending a PCP case therefore involves challenging the evidence that police and prosecutors present to try to prove a case of possession, possession for sale, sale, transport of PCP, as well as all the evidence that relates to all the sentencing enhancements.

-If you are facing PCP charges, call Los Angeles PCP attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you are facing PCP charges, call Los Angeles PCP attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.